School of Music Graduate Admissions

 - Submit the non-refundable application fee of $95.

-- Upload transcripts from all colleges and universities to your electronic application.
+- Upload unofficial transcripts from all colleges and universities from which you’ve earned a degree, diploma, or certificate to your electronic application.

-- * If you are accepted and choose to enroll, BU will then require Official Final Transcripts from all institutions attended.
+- * If you are accepted and choose to enroll, BU will then require Official Final Transcripts from your degree granting institution(s).

 - Two (2) letters of recommendation from music professionals/educators submitted via online.